 “Ever since I served in the Navy, I’ve been fascinated with the stars and the planets,” Johnson wrote in the PUP graduation program.
 “So when the opportunity presented itself, I signed up for the astronomy class.”

 Before the ceremony, Claudius Johnson said he felt a little anxious.
-He started taking classes with PUP in 2014.
+He started taking classes h PUP in 2014.

 “I made it,” he said after the ceremony.
 “I feel great.
 I still feel empowered.”